 Annette is sought after by her fellow practitioners for her rather unique ability to dig into any case, deal or matter, figure out what’s happening, and help strategize and work toward a resolution.
 Her biggest strength is in her ability to craft poignant and tailored, written arguments – in the form of briefs, motions, depositions and the like – to best advocate for her clients.

 The extent of Annette’s extensive experience ranges from handling workouts and loan restructurings, to representing secured and unsecured creditors in bankruptcy cases, with consumer protection statutes and the like, to guiding clients through internal and government investigations and commercial and civil litigation.

 Respected by her clients and colleagues alike, Annette is reliable and trustworthy and has become indispensable for certain matters.
 That is not only for the caliber of work she provides, but also for her knowledge of the in-house environment, having taken secondments with two global firm clients.

-Annette regularly defends multinational banks, national loan originators and servicers against claims arising under federal and state consumer protection statutes, including the Fair Credit Reporting Act (FCRA), Telephone Consumer Protection Act (TCPA), Real Estate Settlement Procedures Act (RESPA), Fair Debt Collection Practices Act (FDCPA), and Truth in Lending Act (TILA).
+Annette regularly handles sophisticated high-exposure cases, defending multinational banks, national loan originators and servicers against claims arising under federal and state consumer protection statutes, including the Fair Credit Reporting Act (FCRA), Telephone Consumer Protection Act (TCPA), Real Estate Settlement Procedures Act (RESPA), Fair Debt Collection Practices Act (FDCPA), and Truth in Lending Act (TILA).

 Professional and Community Involvement